cm-jones/cramer/README.md

 ## Description

-Cramer is an open-source, numerical linear algebra library for C++.
-It supports a wide variety of computations with vectors and matrices.
-For a full list of features, see below.
+Cramer is a fast numerical linear algebra library for C++.
+It supports a wide range of computations with vectors and matrices.
+See the full list of features below.

 It's named after the Genevan mathematician [Gabriel Cramer](https://en.wikipedia.org/wiki/Gabriel_Cramer), who is probably most well-known for Cramer's rule: a formula to solve a system of linear equations using determinants.

-There are better linear algebra libraries out there, but I wanted to create one that was easier to use, understand, and maintain.
-Think of it as a smaller version of [Eigen](https://gitlab.com/libeigen/eigen).
+I'm aware that there are more robust linear algebra libraries out there, but this one aims to be easier to use, read, and maintain.
+Think of it as a lightweight alternative to [Eigen](https://gitlab.com/libeigen/eigen).

 ## Features